|Deadline: October 2019||Institution(s): IIE-SRF|

 One to Two years

-These are eligible for IIE-SRF Ph.D Fellowship 2018:
+These are eligibility requirements for IIE-SRF Ph.D Fellowship 2020:

 - are facing or have recently fled from immediate, severe, and targeted threats to their lives and/or careers in their home countries or countries of residence;

 - will benefit their home and/or host academic communities.

 How to Apply for IIE-SRF Ph.D Fellowship 2020?

 Please visit official website link given at the end.
 However, here are important steps to avail IIE-SRF Ph.D Fellowship 2020:

 - Applicants may apply directly or may have a third party submit application materials on their behalf.
 The required application materials include:

 - Academic statement.
 Please provide a thorough statement detailing your academic and professional background and experience.

 - Current CV or resume.

 - Personal statement.
 Please provide a thorough statement explaining why you are applying to IIE-SRF for support.